If else statement

 Run in playground

 In the program above, the else statement does not start in the same line after the closing } of the if statement in line no. 11.
 Instead, it starts in the next line.
 This is not allowed in Go.
-If you run this program, the compiler will output the error,
+If you run this program, the compiler will print the error,

-./prog.go:12:5: syntax error: unexpected else, expecting }
+./prog.go:12:5: syntax error: unexpected else, expected }

 The reason is because of the way Go inserts semicolons automatically.
-You can read about the semicolon insertion rule here https://golang.org/ref/spec#Semicolons.
+You can read about the semicolon insertion rule here https://go.dev/ref/spec#Semicolons.

 In the rules, it’s specified that a semicolon will be inserted after closing brace }, if that is the final token of the line.
 So a semicolon is automatically inserted after the if statement’s closing braces } in line no. 11 by the Go compiler.